IHE/ITI.SeR/SeR.md

 <!-- Dmytro: The paragraph below is moved from section 39.3, the word "mandatory"
 originally present there is removed. -->

-In this use case the groupings between XDS Actors and SeR Actors enforce the system of trust between the XDS Document Registry that localizes the XDS DocumentEntries and the XDS Document Repositories that store XDS documents.
+In this use case, the XUA Option is used.
+The groupings between XDS Actors and SeR Actors enforce the system of trust between the XDS Document Registry that localizes the XDS DocumentEntries and the XDS Document Repositories that store XDS documents.
 This use case assumes that Authorization Decisions are based on the document metadata and groups